ZKEX/docs/docs/Concepts/SupportedChainsAndCoins.md

 ## Networks

-We have successfully integrated the following blockchain networks, with more coming soon.
+We've successfully integrated the following blockchain networks, with more coming soon.

 ### EVM networks: